What is the State Opening of Parliament?

 When will the next State Opening of Parliament take place?

-The date for the next State Opening of Parliament is yet to be scheduled.
+The next State Opening is yet to be announced.